berkezkul/CoffeeShopMultiAgent--Crew-AI-Ollama/README.md

 # ☕ Crew AI
 **"Empowering Coffee Chains with AI-Driven Multi-Agent Systems"**

-Welcome to **CrewDynamicsAI**, where cutting-edge artificial intelligence meets the coffee industry.
+Welcome to **Crew AI**, where cutting-edge artificial intelligence meets the coffee industry.
 This repository demonstrates how **multi-agent systems**, powered by the robust capabilities of **Crew AI** and **Ollama LLM**, can optimize operations, boost revenues, and transform customer experiences.

 ---